mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ### How should my Lookup Table CSV be formatted?
 The CSV must be valid according to RFC4180.
 See our [API reference](https://developer.mixpanel.com/reference/replace-lookup-table) for more specific details about how we parse CSVs.

 ### When _shouldn't_  I use Lookup Tables?
 Lookup Tables have a limit of 100MB CSV or roughly 1M rows.
-We don't recommend using Lookup Tables for anything very high cardinality.
+We don't recommend using Lookup Tables for anything with very high cardinality IDs.
+For event properties with high cardinal IDs, we recommend that you track the metadata as event properties.

 * Don't use Lookup Tables when the ID is a User ID.
 Instead use [User Profiles](/docs/data-structure/user-profiles).
 Mixpanel is more optimized for User Profiles, so they don't have any scale limits and support more opinionated workflows in our product (like clicking into a report and seeing the list of User Profiles).
 * Don't use Lookup Tables as a way to mutate events.
 For example, it might be tempting to have an Orders lookup table, with 1 row per Order that a customer makes.
 Then, you can update the Orders table whenever an order is mutated (eg: when you issue a refund).
 This approach will quickly run into the 100MB scale limit and will make it difficult to do the analysis you need.
 Instead, we recommend modeling state changes as events, which doesn't have scale limits and preserves the history of state changes.
 Track an `Order Completed` event and an `Order Refunded` or `Order Modified` event.
 You can then use our funnels report to answer questions like: "what % of orders were refunded?"

+A good use case for Lookup Tables are for mapping metadata that changes over time, since lookup tables can be replaced via the Mixpanel UI or programatically via [API](https://developer.mixpanel.com/reference/replace-lookup-table) and changes are retroactive.
+A currency exchange rate table mapped to `Order Currency` property which can be used to convert `Order Amount`; or a region territory grouping table mapped to `Country` are good examples.

 ### Who has access?